sajee05/Obsidian/03 Syllabus and PYQ themes/Socio PYQ Themes.md

 ## 1. Sociology - The Discipline

 ### Modernity and social changes in Europe and the emergence of Sociology
+#### Dimensions / Question Types
+1. Write short note (1991, 2011)
+2. Explain/Discuss linkage/relationship (2008, 2012, 2019)
+3. Comment (2013, 2021, 2023)
+4. Discuss (2016)
+5. Explain contribution/paving way (2015, 2017, 2020, 2022)
+6. Critically study/examine (1989, 2024)
+7. Analyze role (2012)

+#### Themes / Frequently Tested Concepts
+1. Modernisation (1991)
+2. Emergence of sociology linked with modernisation of Europe (2008, 2011)
+3. Emergence of Sociology & social reformism (USA) (2013)
+4. Sociology as study of modern societies (2016)
+5. Historical antecedents of Sociology's emergence (2019)
+6. Modernity's emergence in Europe (2021)
+7. Tradition and Modernity relationship (antithetical?)
+(2023)
+8. French Revolution's role in emergence of Sociology (1989, 2012)
+9. Industrial Revolution's role in emergence of Sociology (1999, 2012)
+10. Intellectual sources/background for rise of Sociology (1994, 2006, 2020)
+11. Ideology and emergence of sociology (1993)
+12. Enlightenment's contribution to emergence of Sociology (2015, 2017, 2022, 2024)
+13. Renaissance's contribution to emergence of Sociology (2024)
+14. Rationality and scientific temper in emergence of sociology (2017)

 ### Scope of the subject and comparison with other social sciences
 #### Dimensions / Question Types